-It’s been almost three years since UK citizens voted to break up with the European Union.
-UK politicians have been fighting over what to do next ever since.
+It’s been more than three years since UK citizens voted to leave the European Union.
+And politicians across the pond have been debating, resigning, and campaigning ever since.
 Meaning you’ve probably heard about a million Brexit updates so far.

 The latest: the House of Commons said ‘hear, hear’ to ending Britain’s 46-year marriage with the EU.
 But it isn’t a walk in Hyde Park from here on out.
 Now, British PM Boris Johnson and friends get to work out the details.
 Here’s what this dramatic and drawn-out divorce could mean for your wallet.

 You might spend less on vacation.
 The pound’s gotten pounded (sorry) from all the Brexit drama.
 Even after recent rallies, it’s about 10% lower than it was before that fateful vote in June 2016.
 That’s actually good news if you’ve got a trip to the UK coming up.
 A stronger US dollar means your money will go further.
 Another round of tea on you.

 US companies could take a financial hit.
 A weaker pound means US products are more expensive for consumers in the UK.
 Which can cause sales to drop.
 A lot of US businesses also use the UK as a token mutual friend for trade with the EU.
 Without that connection, global trade gets even more complicated.